-9 of the best autumn candles to buy this season to fill homes with a comforting, warming scent
+9 of the best autumn candles to buy this season to fill your home with a comforting, warming scent

-Once summer begins to dwindle it's important to ready ourselves for the cosy evenings ahead and what better way to do that than choosing the best scented candles for the new season?
+Once summer dwindles away, it's important to ready ourselves for the cosy evenings ahead.
+And what better way to do that than choosing the best scented candles for the season?

 A selection of some of the candles we tested.